mensreaMC/Deus-Ex-Machina/README.md

 IIX.Sub-critical steam plants
 (gives you a good idea of how power gen will work)

-IX.any documents as you now likely have a firm understanding of what we are trying to achieve, but I recomend the Sub-critical Steam Plant document for a good start on how we will approach power generation
+You will likely have a firm idea of what we are trying to achieve if you actually read those documents.

                                                      **THE PITCH PHASE**
                                        **DATE WITHHELD UNTIL WORLDGEN/UE IMPLEMENTATION**

 After consulting some people in regards to how long things will take I decided to scale the number, depth and scope of features back.
 The goal is to get the mod down to barebones for the pitch, which will involve me begging and groveling for some modders on the minecraft forums and anywhere else I can make a post on.
 For more info on what is the first release will hopefully look like consult the article titled "First release".
 For the first release we will be needing the following personel: